-Notice #24: 40.9.3 Eligibility Officer Exemptions Current: N/A Proposed: To add To Remove To amend 40.9.3.3 The student-athlete has transferred schools because of bullying a) " Bullying" is defined as unwanted aggressive behaviour that involves repeated or has the potential to be repeate behaviour must be aggressive and include: An Imbalance of Power: Kids who bully use their power-such as physical si embarrassing information, or polican change over time and in difference over time and in difference over the potential behaviours happen more than once or have the potential to be repeated behaviour must be aggressive and include: An Imbalance of Power: Kids who bully use their power-such as physical si embarrassing information, or polican change over time and in difference over time and in difference over the potential behaviours happen more than once or have the potential behaviour that meet the standards above while attendition. ed over time.
-In order trength, access to pularity-to control or h erent situations, even i ntial to happen more to owledge in writing the to be considered bullyin harm others.
-Power imba if they involve the same p than once. e student was subject to a ng, the lances people. actions Rationale (Why this motion is being put forward): Transfers come from students leaving school after experiencing bullying. to approve even when it is clear and corroborated leading to additional control of the the control of the the term of term of the term of term of term of term of the term of t ost and time for all inc luded while appealing.
-Allow the Eligibility Officer, when in receipt of a letter from the sending s student while in attendance or where not possible, corroboration from a p the student for such issues.
-Where it is not clear to the Eligibility Officer, or the application does not required to go to appeal.
-Decrease costs to the schools, decrease administration to schools, decrease osychologist/psychiatr t contain the required ist acknowledging treatm information, cases will s nent to Moved By: South Delta (Sweeney) id Thompson (Lopez) Board Recommendations To defeat To Recommended Action: Comments: • • approve 🗌 N o Recommendation
+Notice #24: 40.9.3 Eligibility Officer Exemptions Current: N/A Proposed: To add To Remove To amend 40.9.3.3 The student-athlete has transferred schools because of bullying a) "Bullying" is defined as unwanted aggressive behaviour that involves repeated or has the potential to be repeate behaviour must be aggressive and include: An Imbalance of Power: Kids who bully use their power-such as physical s ed over time.
+In order embarrassing information, or po pularity-to control or h can change over time and in diffe • Repetition: Bullying behaviours happen more than once or have the potential people.
+For consideration by the Eligibility Officer, the leaving school must acknown that meet the standards above while attendated best interest of the student's overall health attendated best interest of the student's overall health's overall he ling their school and be Rationale (Why this motion is being put forward): Transfers come from students leaving school after experiencing bullying. to approve even when it is clear and corroborated leading to additional control of the student of the s , , Officer Intended Outcomes of the Motion ( What is the desired effect of the change): Allow the Eligibility Officer, when in receipt of a letter from the sending s student while in attendance or where not possible, corroboration from a p the student for such issues. the student for such issues.Where it is not clear to the Eligibility Officer, or the application does not required to go to appeal. t contain the required information, cases will still be Decrease costs to the schools, decrease administration to schools, decrea se the amount of appe Moved By: South Delta (Sweeney) Seconded By: Dav id Thompson (Lopez) Board Recommendations 🔲 To defeat 🔳 To approve No Recommendation Recommended Action: Comments:

-Current: N/A Proposed: To add 🗖 To Remove 🔲 To amend 40.9.0 If in the opinion of the Eligibility Officer, a student-athlete established their home school, the Eligibility Officer may deny · · · · · Rationale (Why this motion is being put forward): This has been a long standing application and understanding of the of BC is implied in other sections.
-SS rules; however, it is not explicitly stated although it Intended Outcomes of the Motion ( What is the desired effect of the change): It provides a clear ability for the Eligibility Officer to deny eligibility wh reasons. ere ne/sne feels a tran sfer was motivated by athletic sfer was motivated by athletic reasons.Discourages moves for athletic purposes. ster was motivated by athletic Seconded By: Walnut Grove (Juteau)
+Notice #25: 40.9.3 Sport Specific Transfers Current: N/A Proposed: To add To Remove To amend 40.9.0 If in the opinion of the Eligibility Officer, a student-athle established their home school, the Eligibility Officer may de ously Rationale ( Why this motion is being put forward): This has been a long standing application and understanding of the of is implied in other sections.
+BCSS rules; however, it is no ot explicitly stated althou ugh it Intended Outcomes of the Motion ( What is the desired effect of the change): It provides a clear ability for the Eligibility Officer to deny eligibility reasons. where he/she feels a transf er was motivated by atl hletic Discourages moves for athletic purposes.
+A more clear understanding and better education for students and fa milies.
+Moved By: MEI (Thiessen) Seconded By: Wa Inut Grove (Juteau) Board Recommendations 🔲 To To approve 🔲 No Recommendation Recommended Action: defeat Comments: